Foodborne Illness Reporting

 Wash your hands

-- Wash your hands after handling foods that may contain bacteria, like raw chicken or other meat.
+- After handling foods that may have bacteria, like raw chicken or other meat

 Keep hot foods HOT